-Once you are chosen as the most suitable recipient, the transplant program's Recipient On-Call Coordinator will work to reach you by calling your contact numbers in this order:
+Once you are chosen as the most suitable recipient, the transplant program's coordinator will work to reach you by calling your contact numbers in this order:

-- 1. Home phone number

-- 2. Alternate phone numbers that you provide
+- 1. Home phone number - 2.
+Alternate phone numbers that you provide

-- 3. Pager

 Messages will be left where answering machines are available.